tuddman/smidgen/README.md

 ### reattach &lt;transaction&gt; [--provider]

 Replays a specific transaction.

 **Important:** Right now smidgen is not doing the POW itself and depends on a full node as a provider for transfers.
 You can specify a full node with `--provider`.

+### promote &lt;transaction&gt; [--provider]

+Promotes a specific transaction.

+**Important:** Right now smidgen is not doing the POW itself and depends on a full node as a provider for transfers.
+You can specify a full node with `--provider`.